Source talented developers with the Digital Tech Year

 The second semester is a 6-month internship

 to put in practice this training in the field of digital technologies.
-In 2015, about 15 companies, mainly startups hosted our first students from the program for their 6-month internship.
-After this first experience, we received great feedbacks from all these companies who asked us for new interns.
+53+ startups have already hosted our students for a 6-month internship in international tech hubs.
+After these experiences, we received great feedbacks from all these companies who asked us for new interns.

 Companies hosting our students are everywhere, in high-tech hubs…